-International Standard ISO 3585 was prepared by Technical Committee ISO/TC 48, Laboratory glassware and related apparatus.
+International Standard ISO 3585 was prepared by Technical Committee ISO/TC 48, Laboratory glassware and related apparatus Subcommittee 5, Quality of glassware.

-This second edition cancels and replaces the first edition (ISO 3585:1976), of which it constitutes a technical revision.
+This third edition cancels and replaces the second edition (1503585:1991), which has been technically revised.

 Annex A of this International Standard is for information only.